Trail Sense

 1. Find a straight, thick, dry stick.

-2. Starting near the top, use a knife to cut a wood curl.
-Slice down to the base of the stick, but don't cut it off.
+2. Starting near the top, use a knife to shave a long, thin wood curl away from the stick, but try not to cut it completely off.

 3. Repeat this process, but cut along the ridge created by your last cut.
 Be careful not to cut off the previous curls.